Skip to main content

 Does an IEP replace or reduce OAP funding

-No. School supports and OAP are completely separate systems run by different parts of government.
-Your child can have both an IEP and OAP Core Clinical funding at the same time.
-Neither affects the other.
+School supports and OAP are separate systems run by different parts of government.
+Many children have both an IEP and OAP Core Clinical funding at the same time.
+Each program is decided on its own criteria; do not assume one automatically affects the other.

 What mistakes do families make with school IEPs